shinome551/condensedMNIST/README.md

 | All data      |       60000       |     96.3     |
 | Condensed     |       20953       |     95.7     |
 | Random        |       20953       |     95.0     |

+Note that it is needed Pytorch for dnn.{py, ipynb} and JAX for kNN.{py, ipynb}.
+It is recommended to use Colab to run the codes or notebooks.

+## Reference
+under construction...